 “Action is a manifestation of force – something caused it.
 This we must understand before we can interpret it in our drawings (animation).”

 In general, when laying out your action, it’s good to time less activity at the start of your actions/phrases and express the high lite of the performance towards the end.
 This way, the dominant idea reads clearly and more powerfully.
 Nothing gets lost, in priority or presentation.
 Do this, and you will have performed your duty.

 Michal Makarewicz’s animation of Syndrome from Pixar’s The Incredibles, is rhythmical, textured and fun.
 Watching it repeatedly you can see how he builds the energy and anticipation for the final release of expression at the end, syncing perfectly with Jason Lee’s excellent voice acting.
 (To see more of the artist’s work, visit here.)

-When there are multiple ideas in a shot, or when the scene is particularly long, find ways to expand the variation of highs and lows in emotion and the use of visual space, both two and three dimensionally.
+When there are multiple ideas in a shot, or when the scene is particularly long, find ways to expand the variation of highs and lows in emotion and the use of visual movement, in both 2d and 3d space.
 Use the layout, use the screen space, take advantage of the time you have to present your ideas by easing into space and time in some areas while punching into others, giving the work texture and a varying crescendo of peaks and valleys.